LEADERSHIP BY DESIGN Entering Grade 10 in September 2024?

 PILLAR #10: PARENT ENGAGEMENT

-2. You are enrolled in Grade 10 during the academic year 2023-24 (i.e. the academic year which begins this September).
+• You are enrolled in Grade 10 during the academic year 2024-25 (i.e. the academic year which begins this September).

-3. You are academically capable and are keen to learn.
+• You are academically capable and are keen to learn.

-4. You are willing to attend Toronto-based in-person Saturday sessions.
+• You are willing to attend Toronto-based in-person Saturday sessions.
 (While this requirement favours students who reside in the Greater Toronto Region, we will consider keen candidates residing beyond the GTR.)

-5. You are a Canadian citizen or Permanent Resident of Canada.
+• You are a Canadian citizen or Permanent Resident of Canada.

-The window for applying extends well into September 2023.
+The window for applying extends well into September 2024.
 This gives high school administrators and teachers a window during September to encourage their eligible Grade 10 students to apply.
 At the same time, we invite early applications…starting now.
 Applications will be considered on an on-going basis.
 The earlier students apply, the earlier they are evaluated and the earlier they are provided an admissions decision.

 At this time, however, we encourage the submission of applications by students who have just completed Grade 9 and who will start Grade 10 in September.
-We will review applications throughout summer 2023.
+We will review applications throughout summer 2024.

 Rolling Admissions (throughout the summer)

-Final Application Deadline: Wednesday, September 20, 2023 (11.59 p.m.)
+First/Early Application Deadline: Wednesday, September 4, 2024

-Step 2: Discuss with your parents or legal guardians your intent to apply for the Leadership by Design (LBD) program.
+Step 2: Discuss with your parent(s) or legal guardian(s) your intent to apply for the Leadership by Design (LBD) program.
 They must be fully aware and supportive of your application.

 Step 3: Complete and submit (online) your LBD Application.
 Ensure the data you provide is accurate and complete.

-Admitted candidates will be notified by email.
+Fully registered candidates and their parents will be notified by email.

 Q1.
 Does it matter which high school I attend?

 A1.
-No. You may apply if you are a student of any public, Catholic, French or independent high school.
+No. You may apply if you are a student of any Ontario public, Catholic, French or independent high school.
 You may also apply if you are homeschooled.

 Q2.
 If I apply, how will you communicate with me?